bonardalfin/ArduinoMidiDrumController/README.md

 You can use Arduino Pro Micro (Recomended) or Arduino Leonardo *I still using Bahasa Indonesia on Code, Just use google translate.

+To do :
+- Adding LCD Display module
+- Adding 2 Rotary Encoder for Menu Navigation
+- Adding Menu on coding to change Value
+- Adding  Optical Hi-hat Controller with TCRT5000 Module